Germany says Russia’s Navalny poisoned with nerve agent

 “Such information hasn’t been relayed to us,” Kremlin spokesman Dmitry Peskov told the state Tass news agency.

 Seibert said the German government would inform its partners in the European Union and NATO about the test results.
-He said that it will consult with its partenrs in light of the Russian response “on an appropriate joint response.”
+He said that it will consult with its partners in light of the Russian response “on an appropriate joint response.”
 Germany also will contact the Organization for the Prohibition of Chemical Weapons, he added.

 Navalny’s allies in Russia have insisted he was deliberately poisoned by the country’s authorities, accusations that the Kremlin rejected as “empty noise.”